google/googletest/googletest/docs/DevGuide.md

 Please do submit code.
 Here's what you need to do:

-  1. Normally you should make your change against the SVN trunk instead of a branch or a tag, as the latter two are for release control and should be treated mostly as read-only.
-  1. Decide which code you want to submit.
-A submission should be a set of changes that addresses one issue in the [Google Test issue tracker](http://code.google.com/p/googletest/issues/list).
+  1. A submission should be a set of changes that addresses one issue in the [issue tracker](https://github.com/google/googletest/issues).
 Please don't mix more than one logical change per submittal, because it makes the history hard to follow.
 If you want to make a change that doesn't have a corresponding issue in the issue tracker, please create one.
   1. Also, coordinate with team members that are listed on the issue in question.
 This ensures that work isn't being duplicated and communicating your plan early also generally leads to better patches.
   1. Ensure that your code adheres to the [Google Test source code style](#Coding_Style.md).
   1. Ensure that there are unit tests for your code.
   1. Sign a Contributor License Agreement.
-  1. Create a patch file using `svn diff`.
+  1. Create a Pull Request in the usual way.
-  1. We use [Rietveld](http://codereview.appspot.com/) to do web-based code reviews.
-You can read about the tool [here](http://code.google.com/p/rietveld/wiki/CodeReviewHelp).
-When you are ready, upload your patch via Rietveld and notify `googletestframework@googlegroups.com` to review it.
-There are several ways to upload the patch.
-We recommend using the [upload\_gtest.py](http://code.google.com/p/googletest/source/browse/trunk/scripts/upload_gtest.py) script, which you can find in the `scripts/` folder in the SVN trunk.

 ## Google Test Committers ##